 - Don’t forget to think about your ice cream freezer ahead of time.
 Many home ice cream freezers have a bowl that needs to be frozen for at least 12 hours prior to making ice cream.
 Plan a day ahead.
 If you try to freeze ice cream in a freezer that isn’t completely cold, it won’t set up properly.

 - Although the syrup and Grand Marnier will help with texture, citrus sorbets tend to become very hard when they are left in the freezer.
 This sorbet is great straight out of the ice cream freezer or within a few hours of being made.
 If you plan on storing it for longer, make sure the container is air-tight and leave it on the counter for five to ten minutes before scooping.

 - If you don’t have Grand Marnier on hand, almost any hard liquor will do.
-I prefer using good vodka, because it has a fairly neutral flavor and won’t be noticeable in a big batch of sorbet, or a fruit-flavored liquor.
+We prefer using good vodka because it has a fairly neutral flavor and won’t be noticeable in a big batch of sorbet, or a fruit-flavored liquor.